minio/docs/source/operations/cert-manager/cert-manager-tenants.rst

 5) Trust the tenant's CA in MinIO Operator
 ------------------------------------------

-MinIO Operator can trust as many CA certificates as provided.
+The MinIO Operator does not trust the tenant's CA by default.
+To trust the tenant's CA, you must pass the certificate to the Operator as a secret.

 To do this, create a secret with the prefix ``operator-ca-tls-`` followed by a unique identifier in the `minio-operator` namespace.